Patellar Tendinopathy is a condition caused by overuse; It may also be referred to as tendinosis or “jumpers knee”.

 Optimal Loading – Increase weight and flexibility slowly over time.

 Ice – Use a cold compress for up to 20 minutes 4 times each day.

 Compression – Use compression support or bandage to prevent further swelling.

 Elevation – Ensure your knee is elevated above the pelvis to reduce hydrostatic pressure.

 Don’t forget REST.
 Although all of the above still applies, make sure you rest when you need to.
-Rest is rust!
-As will all of the above, too much of one thing can hinder recovery, so rest when you need it but not for long periods.
+However, REST is rust!
+As with all of the above, too much of one thing can hinder recovery, so rest when you need it but not for long periods.